Is There a True Successor to the Porsche 928 Today?

 The perfect blend of luxury and performance

-Revolutionary design and engineering for its era
+Revolutionary engineering for its era

 The Evolution of Grand Tourers Since the 928

-How the grand tourer segment has changed
+How the segment has shifted

-The shift towards luxury SUVs and electrification
+The shift towards SUVs and electrification

 What Defines a True Successor?

-Front-engine layout: is it still relevant today?
+Front-engine layout: still relevant in 2026?

 Porsche's Own Lineup: Has It Replaced the 928?